Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Experiments

-Besides, we perform ablations to verify the contribution of proposed influence scope and the effectiveness of credit assignment in both Equ. (\ref{Equ:GCR}) and Equ. (\ref{Equ:ER}).
-We compare the ISA with its ablative variants on 2s\_vs\_1sc in Fig. \ref{fig:ab_p}. `ISA w/o influence scope' ablates the influence scope in ISA (preserving the count-based exploration over all state dimensions), which fails to learn due to the large exploration space. `ISA individual goal' ablates the segmentation on individual goals (constructing the reward based on the distance between current state and individual goals), which shows lower sample efficiency and instability because of the wrong credit assignment during both exploration and learning. `ISA w/o Equ.
-(7)' ablates the judging process for credit assignment in Equation (\ref{Equ:GCR}) based on the influence of action, which shows instability of policy learning due to wrong reward in training. `ISA w/o Equ.
-(10)' ablates the judging process for credit assignment in Equation (\ref{Equ:ER}) in exploration, which shows lower sample efficiency to find the success states as global goals to start goal-conditioned policy learning.
+Besides, we perform ablations to verify the contribution of influence scope and the effectiveness of credit assignment in Fig. \ref{fig:ab}c. `ISA w/o influence scope' ablates the influence scope in ISA (preserving the count-based exploration over all state dimensions), which fails to learn due to the large exploration space. `ISA individual goal' ablates the segmentation on individual goals (constructing the reward based on the distance between current state and individual goals), which shows lower sample efficiency and instability because of the wrong credit assignment during both exploration and learning. `ISA w/o Equ.
+(4)' ablates the judging process for credit assignment in Equation (\ref{Equ:GCR}) based on the influence of action, which shows instability of policy learning due to wrong reward. `ISA w/o Equ.
+(5)' ablates the judging process for credit assignment in Equation (\ref{Equ:ER}) in exploration, which shows lower sample efficiency to find the success states to start goal-conditioned policy learning.

-\paragraph{Interpretability.} Our credit assignment based on the influence scope offers good interpretability.
+\textbf{Interpretability.} Our credit assignment based on the influence scope offers good interpretability.
 Based on the if-else rule in Equ. (\ref{Equ:GCR}), we can interpret whether a specific action $a_i$ of agent $i$ has influence on the common segment $D_c$.
 For instance, when $D(a_i)\cap D^c=\emptyset$, the current action $a_i$ has no influence on $D_c$, and as a result, no reward from common segment shall be assigned to agent $i$.
-Fig .3(b) illustrates this scenario.
+Fig. \ref{fig:ab}d illustrates this scenario.
 At the time step of this screenshot, all agents are shooting to enemies except agent 7.
 This indicates that the current action of agent 7 does not contribute to the state changes delimited by $D_c$ (the health of all enemy).
 Consequently, ISA ensures a fair credit assignment by awarding agent 7 less rewards than the other agents.

-Besides the above experiments, we also verified the performance stability of ISA under different hyperparameters, the statistical significance of performance improvements, and the limited amount of the introduced time consumption.
-The results are shown in Appendix C.3, C.4, and C.5 respectively.